Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## Starting seed for ALL camera checksums
 ![Starting seed](Pictures/Metadata_checksum.png)

-If "Magic" is included into the checksum and replaced by 5x 0x00, it becomes simply 0x4E, 0x54 ("NT" in Ascii, I don't know, I expected something more meaningfull like the 2 bytes [most hilarious joke of the world](https://www.youtube.com/watch?v=Qklvh5Cp_Bs)).
+If "Magic" is included into the checksum and replaced by 5x 0x00, it becomes simply 0x4E, 0x54 ("NT" in Ascii, I don't know, I expected something more meaningfull.

 Well enough to enjoy all the crappy images of the B album of the camera (At least in the international version, Gold and Japanese are a bit better).
 [This folder](Glitched%20save%20creator) contains self-explanatory code to transform any 128 kB file in legit save.
 [This folder](Universal%20cheater%20all%20cameras) contains a code that generate an **universal save unlocking all the features of all the camera versions** starting from any of your prefered save.